By Matthew Ehret

 -Prince Philip, founder of the World Wildlife Fund

 The Quebec Act was designed to bribe French Canada with superficial rights… mostly religious as long as loyalty to the Crown were maintained, and thereby subverting Quebec`s near entry into the revolution as a 14th colony and blocking the western expansion policy of America by bringing the Quebec possessions down into Ohio.
-See Pierre Beaudry`s The Tragic Consequences of the Quebec Act of 1774, Canada: Republic or Colony, 2007
+See Pierre Beaudry`s The Tragic Consequences of the Quebec Act of 1774, published in The Untold History of Canada vol. 1

 Ezra Champion Seaman, Essays on the Progress of Nations (1853)

-For a full expose of the the political agenda behind the creation of the Isaac Newton myth and an introduction to Kepler, Leibniz and Huygens’ real discoveries of gravitation, the infinitesimal calculus and optics (attributed wrongly to Newton), see the 2008 LPAC video Harvard Yard http://www.larouchepac.com/harvard-yard
+For a full expose of the the political agenda behind the creation of the Isaac Newton myth and an introduction to Kepler, Leibniz and Huygens’ real discoveries of gravitation, the infinitesimal calculus and optics (attributed wrongly to Newton), see the Venice vs Leibniz by Michael Kirsch (published on the Canadian Patriot Review in 2014)

 “And God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

-Adams insisted that the westward expansion of the United States not result in the expansion of slavery, or conquests of other lands, but rather the extension of republicanism as expressed in the Declaration of Independence… And Adams was clear he did not see expansion by conquest, even of Canada (Nancy Spannaus, John Quincy Adams and teh Community of Principle, Executive Intelligence Review, January 28 2000)
+Adams insisted that the westward expansion of the United States not result in the expansion of slavery, or conquests of other lands, but rather the extension of republicanism as expressed in the Declaration of Independence… And Adams was clear he did not see expansion by conquest, even of Canada (Nancy Spannaus, John Quincy Adams and teh Community of Principle, Executive Intelligence Review, January 28 2000).
+The clash of various “versions” of manifest destiny was taken up in volume two of the Untold History of Canada: In Defense of Manifest Destiny.

 The majority of American presidents have been treasonous puppets who were deployed to destroy the American system.
 These three men stand out for their treachery as men who were united by common tendencies of democratic populism, and as such ushered in waves of speculation, free trade, and imperialism at times when the influence of the American System based on Sovereign republics were on the verge of overtaking the British Empire and their colonies.